robert780612/VRDL-HW2/README.md

 ```

 ## Reference
-This repository is folked from [WS-DAN.PyTorch](https://github.com/GuYuc/WS-DAN.PyTorch)
+This repository is based on [Detectron2](https://github.com/facebookresearch/detectron2)